 In addition to these tips, doing regular vendor reviews and getting competitive quotes before signing up are good practices for reducing your costs.

-Setting approval limits based on role type may also reduce unexpected or unapproved spending.
+Setting approval limits based on role type may reduce unexpected or unapproved spending.

 By instilling good spending and tracking habits throughout the company, you will reap the rewards of having spending under control.

-If you need help keeping on top of your credit card reconciliations or paying your bills on time, reach out to learn how we can help.
+If you need help with your credit card reconciliations or paying your bills on time, reach out to learn how we can help.